Nadirjur/Nadirjur/README.md

 - 👋 Hi, I’m @Nadirjur
-- 👀 I’m interested in Rihem
+- 👀 I’m interested in
-- 🌱 I’m currently learning for rihem
+- 🌱 I’m currently learning for
-- 💞️ I’m looking to collaborate on rihem
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me rihem
+- 📫 How to reach me
-- 😄 Pronouns: rihem
+- 😄 Pronouns:
-- ⚡ Fun fact: rihem
+- ⚡ Fun fact:

 <!---
 Nadirjur/Nadirjur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.